scribear/ScribeAR-NodeServer/whisper-service/README.md

 **Implementing a new model**

 1. Implement `WhisperModelBase`.
-See `/modelBases/whisperModelBase.py` for required methods and usage.
+See `/modelBases/whisper_model_base.py` for required methods and usage.
-    * Other model bases found in `/modelBases` can be helpful for implementing commonly used functions.
+    * Other model bases found in `/model_bases` can be helpful for implementing commonly used functions.
-2. Create `{modelName}Requirements.txt` and populate with python dependencies for your model.
+2. Create `{modelName}_requirements.txt` and populate with python dependencies for your model.
-3. Associate model key(s) to your model in `modelFactory.py`.
+3. Associate model key(s) to your model in `model_factory.py`.

 **Running in development mode**